Gamma Arietis: Properties

-The double star nature of this system was discovered by Robert Hooke in 1664.
+The double star nature of this system was discovered by the English scientist and astronomer Robert Hooke in 1664.
 The two components have an angular separation of 7.606 arcseconds, which can be resolved with a small telescope.
-The orbital period of the pair is greater than 5000 years.
+The orbital period of the pair is greater than 5,000 years.

 The brighter component, γ2 Arietis, is an α2 CVn type variable star, a type of star with a strong magnetic field and enhanced spectral lines of some metals, with high chromospheric activity causing brightness changes as the star rotates.
 Its brightness varies by 0.04 magnitudes with a period of 2.61 days.
 It is also an Ap star, a type of chemically peculiar star with enhanced lines of many metals.
-The spectral class has been given as A2IVpSiSrCr, noting the particular strength of lines of silicon, strontium, and chromium, although other lines such as europium, mercury, and manganese are also stronger than a normal star.
+The spectral class has been given as A2IVpSiSrCr, noting the particular strength of lines of silicon, strontium, and chromium, although other lines such as europium, mercury, and manganese are also stronger than in a normal star.
 This spectral type suggests that the star is an A2-class subgiant.
-One study identified a low-mass companion to γ2 Arietis, a probable red dwarf in a close orbit.
+One study from 2016 identified a low-mass companion to γ2 Arietis, a probable red dwarf in a close orbit.

 The marginally fainter of the two visible stars, γ1 Arietis, is a Lambda Boötis (chemically peculiar) star with a stellar classification of A0Vnp and a magnitude of 4.64.
 Lambda Boötis stars are identified based on unusually low abundances of iron peak elements in their spectra.
-The spectral class has also been given as A0IV-V(n)kB8, indicating that calcium K lines in its spectrum are more typical of a B8 star.
+This star is spinning rapidly with a projected rotational velocity of 201 km/s, as suggested by the 'n' (nebulosity) notation.
+The spectral class of this component has also been given as A0IV-V(n)kB8, indicating that calcium K lines in its spectrum are more typical of a B8 star.
 Older studies often classified it as B9 or B9.5 with a luminosity class of IV or V, indicating either a main sequence or subgiant.